Leonardo-Boss/suckless-site/dwm.suckless.org/patches/nostatusbar/index.md

 Description
 -----------
-Remove statusbar-related code from dwm (more than 500 lines).
+Remove statusbar and all related code from dwm (more than 500 lines). dwm is already very slim.
+But if you do not use the built-in statusbar this patch will make it even more minimal and efficient.

-If you find any code which I forgot to remove feel free to contact me and/or upload an updated version of this pactch.
+If you find any code which I forgot to remove feel free to contact me and/or upload an updated version of this patch.

 Download
 --------